binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Revisit the Countermeasures subsection of the first chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

+As I briefly touch on in the [CSP Account Single User Root](#cloud-countermeasures-violations-of-least-privilege-csp-account-single-user-root) subsection, [Canarytokens](https://canarytokens.org/) are an excellent token you can drop anywhere on your infrastructure, and when an attacker opens one of these tokens, an email will be sent to a pre-defined email address with a specific message that you define.
+This provides early warning that someone unfamiliar with your infrastructure is running things that do not normally get run.
+There are quite a few different tokens available and new ones being added every so often.
+These tokens are very quick and also free to generate, and drop where ever you like on your infrastructure.
+[Haroon Meer](https://twitter.com/haroonmeer) discusses these on the Network Security show I hosted for Software Engineering Radio new the end.

 ### Shared Responsibiltiy Model

 #### CSP Responsibility

 There is not a lot you can do about this, just be aware of what you are buying into before you do so.
+[AWS for example](https://aws.amazon.com/compliance/shared-responsibility-model/) states: "_Customers retain control of what security they choose to implement to protect their own content, platform, applications, systems and networks, **no differently than they would for applications in an on-site** datacenter._"

 #### CSP Customer Responsibility